 - Assisting in tenant buildouts

 - Paying a lessee’s termination penalty on an existing lease

 - Buying out a lessee’s existing lease obligations

 Attracting the right tenants

-With the goal of attracting a larger anchor tenant – and, ideally, a national credit tenant – knowing key data about your plaza’s or strip mall’s surroundings is critical.
-For example:
+To attract an anchor tenant – and, ideally, a national credit tenant –it’s key to know data about your plaza’s or strip mall’s surroundings.
+Consider:

 - How close is your tenant’s major competitor to your plaza?

 - What demographics do your existing tenants draw to the plaza?

 - Who do you have the opportunity to attract with the right anchor tenant?
 (Population size, demographics, disposable income, etc.)